Joshua-Minyoi/Joshua-Minyoi/README.md

-# Create the README.md content as a string

-readme_content = """\
 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Joshua Minyoi
 =====================================================================================================================================

 Data Analyst
 ------------

 Who am I?
 A data-driven problem solver with a passion for turning information into impact.
 What do I do?
 I extract meaning from messy data using Python, SQL, and Power BI — building insights that lead to smarter decisions and measurable outcomes.
 Why it matters: Because behind every number is a story worth telling — and I help teams read it, understand it, and act on it.

 * 🌍  I'm based in Zambia
 * ✉️  You can contact me at [joshuaminyoi@gmail.com](mailto:joshuaminyoi@gmail.com)